nadoo/glider/README.md

 Forwarder option scheme: FORWARD_URL#OPTIONS
   priority: set the priority of that forwarder, default:0
-  interface: set local interface or ip address used to connect remote forwarder -
+  interface: set local interface or ip address used to connect remote server -
   Examples:
     socks5://1.1.1.1:1080#priority=100